Blog

 3. Drink Water – To keep your energy up when you actually want to without the caffeine side effects drink lots of water.
 According to WebMD nutritionist Keith Ayoob, EdD, RD, “Sometimes, even slight dehydration can leave you feeling tired and lethargic.”

-Also allow friends and family to provide child care relief, whether they act as a night nurse, or even if it’s just for an hour or 2.
+Allow friends and family to provide child care relief.
+Whether they act as a night nurse, or even if it’s just for an hour or 2 take everyone up on their offers to help!
+Even 1-2 hours or uninterrupted time alone can help.
+Of course you can always call our night nannies if professional help is needed as well.